David Dellinger

 David T. Dellinger (August 22, 1915 – May 25, 2004) was an American pacifist and an activist for nonviolent social change.
-He achieved peak prominence as one of the Chicago Seven, who were put on trial in 1969.
+Although active beginning in the early 1940s, Dellinger reached peak prominence as one of the Chicago Seven, who were put on trial in 1969.

-Early life and schooling
+Early life

-Dellinger was born in Wakefield, Massachusetts to a wealthy family.
+Dellinger was born in Wakefield, Massachusetts to a wealthy family on August 22, 1915.
 He was the son of Maria Fiske and Raymond Pennington Dellinger; his father was an alumnus of Yale University, a lawyer, and a prominent Republican and friend of Calvin Coolidge.
 His maternal grandmother, Alice Bird Fiske, was active in the Daughters of the American Revolution.

 Dellinger graduated from Yale University with a Bachelor of Arts in economics, began a doctorate for a year at New College, Oxford, and studied theology at Union Theological Seminary of Columbia University with the intention of becoming a Congregationalist minister.
 At Yale he had been a classmate and friend of the economist and political theorist Walt Rostow.
 Rejecting his comfortable background, he walked out of Yale one day to live with hobos during the Depression.
 While at Oxford University, he visited Nazi Germany and drove an ambulance during the Spanish Civil War.
 Dellinger, who opposed the war's victorious Nationalist faction, led by Francisco Franco, later recalled, "After Spain, World War II was simple.
 I wasn't even tempted to pick up a gun to fight for General Motors, U.S. Steel, or the Chase Manhattan Bank, even if Hitler was running the other side."